Faculty are available during set office hours and/or by appointment.

 Office: LL-13, Mortara Building

 Mr. Browne studied in the U.S., Australia, and France before earning a B.A. in Political Science from Portland State University.
 He also holds a M.A. in Political Science from Portland State University, as well as a Certificat d’Etudes Politiques from the Institut d’Etudes Politiques de Lyon in Lyon, France.
 Prior to coming to Georgetown, Mr. Browne worked at a variety of higher education institutions in the Pacific Northwest, including Portland State University, Seattle Central Community College, and the University of Washington.
 He also worked as an English Language Assistant in France from 2003-2004 and again from 2006-2007.
-He is currently pursuing a Masters of Public Policy from the McCourt School of Public Policy here at Georgetown.
+He is currently pursuing a Masters of Public Policy at Georgetown's McCourt School of Public Policy.

 Contact: email@example.com or 202/687-0965